mdaffin/disconnected.systems/site/blog/bare-metal-rust-on-the-teensy-3.1/index.md

 this post I will port the [bare metal c](../bare-metal-c-on-the-teensy-3.1/) example to rust with cargo, rusts dependency manager and build manager.

-The final source can be found in [this github repository](https://github.com/mdaffin/teensy-3-rust).
-It contains a fair few more files and cargo enforces a stricter layout (ie the source must be in the `src/` directory.
+The final source can be found in [this GitHub repository](https://github.com/mdaffin/teensy-3-rust).
+It contains a fair few more files and cargo enforces a stricter layout (i.e. the source must be in the `src/` directory.
 Most of the addition files are for rust and are meant to make life simpler in the long run.
 The final project structure is as follows: